kube-academy/katacoda-scenarios/kubectl-intermediate/step1.md

+Run the following command to ensure that your Kubernetes cluster is running and configured:

+`launch.sh`{{execute}}

 A context in kubernetes is what ties a user to a particular cluster and namespace.
 As a kubernetes user or administrator, you may have to access multiple kubernetes cluster environments.
 Therefore let's review the current `kubectl` configuration.
 Type the below command: